loopmediagroup/es-alchemy/README.md

 - Define data models
 - Define indices based on the data models
 - Generate mappings from indices and then create them in Elasticsearch
-- Obtain input data as defined in the source mappings of an index, remap it and insert it into the elasticsearch mapping
+- Obtain input data as defined in the source mappings of index and remap it
+- Insert remapped data into Elasticsearch
-- Build a query using the custom query syntax
+- Build a query using the ES-Alchemy query syntax
 - Run query against Elasticsearch

 ### Constructor